-7. Mention that due to the accident you were stuck there for a long time and raised your helping hand.
+7. Mention that due to the accident you were stuck there for a long and that you lent a helping hand.

-8. Tell how bad you felt and what steps should be taken to prevent such unexpected and unbearable accident.
+8. Tell how bad you felt and what steps should be taken to prevent such unexpected and unbearable accidents.

 9. If you were the victim of the accident, give details on how the accident occurred and how you were safe.

 10. Tell that you had a hard time forgetting this mournful experience.